vmware/cluster-api-provider-cloud-director/docs/VCD_SETUP.md

 ## Tenant Admin steps
 * A ServiceEngineGroup needs to be added to the gateway of the OVDC within which the Kubernetes cluster is to be created.
 The overall steps to achieve that are documented at Enable Load Balancer on an NSX-T Data Center Edge Gateway
-Create and publish the desired sizing policies on the chosen ovdc(s)
+Create and publish the desired sizing policies on the chosen OVDC(s)
 * Ensure the OVDC gateway has outbound access.
 If required, set an SNAT rule with the internal IP range of the VMs.
 * Set up DNS on the desired virtual datacenter networks.
 * Create tenant user role with the above mentioned [rights](#user_role)